 According to a recent publication by the Alliance for Regenerative Medicine (ARM), the estimated annual cost of treatment for hemophilia A represents an average of US\$200,000 per patient.

-The current standard of care involves regular infusions of factor VIII, which achieves normal factor VIII blood levels for only a few hours at a time.
-The HemAcure Consortium's objective was to conduct research towards the development of a potential product that would provide constant delivery of factor VIII to normalize blood levels in an effort to significantly improve the quality of life of patients suffering from hemophilia A. The therapeutic approach developed and evaluated by the HemAcure Consortium could be highly disruptive to the current standard of care treatment for hemophilia A. The therapeutic goal is to use the patient's cells corrected for the factor VIII gene.
-These cells placed in an implanted Cell Pouch would release factor VIII at a rate expected to reduce disease-associated hemorrhaging and joint damage.
-The continuous delivery of factor VIII could also reduce or eliminate the need for multiple weekly infusions, which is the current standard of care using plasma-derived or recombinant, genetically engineered factor VIII for the prophylactic treatment of hemophilia A.
+We believe that the therapeutic potential to have a constant release of factor VIII from a hemophilia A patient's own genetically corrected cells placed within the implanted Cell Pouch would be a very significant advancement in the treatment of hemophilia A and could be highly disruptive to the current standard of care treatment for hemophilia A. We are evaluating the technology to expand the potential commercial opportunities for the Cell Pouch System.
+Corrected cells placed in an implanted Cell Pouch could release FVIII at a rate expected to reduce disease-associated hemorrhaging and joint damage.
+The continuous delivery of FVIII could also reduce or eliminate the need for multiple weekly infusions, which is the current standard of care using plasma-derived or recombinant, genetically engineered FVIII for the prophylactic treatment of hemophilia A.

-We believe that the therapeutic potential to have a constant release of factor VIII from a hemophilia A patient's own genetically corrected cells placed within the implanted Cell Pouch would be a very significant advancement in the treatment of hemophilia A and other diseases that can be treated with genetically engineered cells.
+Sernova's approach to the cell therapy treatment of hemophilia A involves taking a small blood sample from the patient, correcting the genetic defect in isolated cells in the laboratory, and then expanding the cell numbers and test safety before placement into our Cell Pouch for constant release of FVIII.
+We believe that the therapeutic potential to have a constant release of FVIII from a hemophilia A patient's own genetically corrected cells placed within the implanted Cell Pouch would be a significant advancement in the treatment of hemophilia A and other diseases that can be treated with genetically engineered cells.
+The use of the Cell Pouch with therapeutic cells for hemophilia could reduce or eliminate the need for patients to take expensive infusions of Factor VIII which is currently conducted on a regular basis for prophylactic treatment.